 Nothing is more exciting for people who love purple, nothing is more exciting than adding a piece of purple gemstone jewelry to your accessories collection.
 While purple is a rare color for gems overall, there are many stones that offer beautiful purple coloring, ranging from beautiful stones in light lilacs or lavenders to deep eggplants and other dark purples.

-A Guide to Purple Gemstones Meaning and Benefits
+A Guide to Purple Gemstones: Meaning and Benefits

 When it comes to chakras, the crown chakra is most commonly associated with purple.
 The crown chakra represents a person’s connection with the divine or their higher self, often playing a critical role in spiritual development and higher consciousness.
+Additionally, purple gemstones are also linked to the third eye chakra, which is believed to enhance intuition and spiritual connection, making them highly valued in metaphysical practices.

 List of Purple Stones